How to Access and Manage Your Clipboard on iPhone

 A Better Way: Manage Your Clipboard with Octoclip

-Octoclip is a cross-platform clipboard manager that solves every limitation listed above:
+Octoclip is a cross-device clipboard manager that solves every limitation listed above:

-• Cross-device sync — paste on your iPhone what you copied on your Windows PC, macOS, or Android phone.
-Sync via local network (Nearby Sync) or across networks (Cloud Sync with WebDAV / S3).
+- Cross-device sync — paste on your iPhone what you copied on your Windows PC, Mac, or Android phone.
+Sync over your local network (Nearby Sync) or across networks (Cloud Sync with WebDAV / S3).

-• Search and filter — find any past clip by keyword, type (text, image, link), or date.
+- Search and filter — find any past clip by keyword or by type: text, image, code, or link.

 Octoclip is available on iOS, Android, macOS, and Windows.
 Download it free and start managing your clipboard the way it should work.